metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 Christian Wilkins has been sensational overall.

 This rebuilt Chargers coverage has been phenomenal too.
 Then again, it's not too hard game-planning against Tua when you know he greatly prefers throwing into the intermediate middle of the field.

+Take away that intermediate middle of the field and this Miami passing offense turns a little too ugly for my liking.